aaronbloomfield/ics/hws/hw-hashing.md

 ```
 $ ./dictionary.sh words passwords.txt _l337_h4x0r
-password for chase is: astound
+password for feyona is: astound
-password for sam is: flotation
+password for aaron is: flotation
 password for alexander is: patois
-password for hayden is: plastic
+password for abby is: plastic
-password for lindsey is: reunification
-password for megan is: spade
+password for feyona is: spade
 $

 ```